Cornelia Schleime

-Cornelia Schleime (born July 4, 1953, in Berlin, Germany) is a German painter, performer, filmmaker and author.
+Cornelia Schleime (born July 4, 1953) is a German painter, performer, filmmaker and author.
 Born in East Berlin under the GDR, she studied painting and graphic arts at the Dresden Academy of Fine Arts before becoming a member of the underground art scene.

 She was awarded the Hannah Höch Lifetime Achievement Award from the State of Berlin in 2016.

 Life

 Early life in East Berlin

-Schleime was born in 1953 in East Berlin.
+Schleime was born in 1953 in East Berlin, East Germany.
 She grew up under the dictatorship of a "gesetztes Wir" (predefined collective or "We") she had learned very early to retract from the coercions and imputations of a prescribed happiness.
 A "Community tames extremes".
 It would "have smoothened out my fractions.
 I did not want to change anything here, with the exception of myself.
 I was fed up with the way people betrayed themselves.
 I didn't want to grow old that way."
 Rather early she dreamed of going to Morocco like August Macke, in order to "meet my self in the faraway lands, to dive into the opium of unfettered suns."
 She always wanted to be a traveller and visit the great museums of the world, these power stations of concentrated energy, to meet the Giottos, Masaccios, van Eycks, Vermeers, Manets and Turners there, and "maybe only to stand only once in front of a small watercolour by William Blake."

 In a 1996 interview, Schleime reflects on her life in East Berlin's effect on her work "I believe in general, and here I refer to the time in the East, that the oppression or limitations which I experienced did not influence painting.
 The painting was or is not for me a processing machine for political or personal emergency.
 In any case, I suffered more from the provinciality of the GDR than from their politics, so our conversations in the East were so often centered around the "universal."
 No, I can handle nothing with my painting.
 My work should be purpose-free, only in this way can I open up new spaces.
 In the east I had one of the cops, who was standing at the Friedrichstrasse junction, with the umbrella - that was the way to get my frustration, not the brush!"

 Both Schleime's parents were of catholic origin, her father is from the Rhineland and her mother from Gdansk (Danzig).
 They moved to Berlin (East) after the war.
 Her father, who had been married before, could not marry her mother in church, according to catholic rules.
 So the grandparents only consented to the partnership under the condition that Schleime be raised strictly catholic.
 Her experience with Catholicism is a consistent influence to her works.

 Between 1970 and 1975 Schleime completed a hairdresser's apprenticeship and a studied as a camouflage and make-up artist.
 She later worked as a stable-girl at the Dresden Thoroughbred Races and as a nursing assistant for a short time.